Securing home loan pre-approval

 Unconditional approval

-This is a big moment!
-Unconditional approval means the lender is completely happy with everything and the loan is formally approved.
-We'll let you know when this happens and then the lender will send out the official loan documents.
-This approval gives you confidence to proceed toward settlement, knowing your financing is secure and your path to homeownership is solidified.
+Unconditional approval means the lender is completely satisfied with your application, the property valuation, and all supporting documentation.
+The loan is formally approved and the lender sends official loan documents.
+This is a significant milestone that gives you certainty to proceed toward settlement, knowing your financing is confirmed.

-Property selection and the purchase process
+Property search and purchase

 Settlement day

-Frequently asked questions about pre-approval
+Frequently asked questions

-How long does a pre-approval last?
+How long does pre-approval last?

 Does applying for pre-approval affect my credit score?